-The DMWG will establish the overall approach to make use of and integrate existing data management systems into a distributed system of databases, catalogs, and assessment and mapping tools to enable users to access data, metadata, and assessment products from a single entry point, or web portal.
-In support of the Council's Comprehensive Strategy, a key responsibility of the DMWG is to ensure that the theme-specific workgroups will:
+The DMWG will continue to serve as a resource to the other workgroups, but will do so chiefly by advancing the recommendations articulated in the white paper cited above.
+By optimizing the efforts of the various data initiatives and encouraging their embrace of the white paper's "vision," the DMWG can help to maximize semantic consistency, data interoperability, and adherence to modern definitions of transparency. establish the overall approach to make use of and integrate existing data management systems into a distributed system of databases, catalogs, and assessment and mapping tools to enable users to access data, metadata, and assessment products from a single entry point, or web portal.
+In support of the Council's

+Comprehensive Strategy, a key responsibility of the DMWG is to ensure that the theme-specific-workgroups will:

-- Assist Monitoring Council workgroups identifying methodologies for assessing data needs and quality. - Assess and recommend best practices for development of structured data formats and data management strategies complying with appropriate national and state guidelines. - Identify data that cuts across multiple themes and opportunities to coordinate and share these data among workgroups. - Assess and recommend IT tools and standards facilitating development of portals meeting Monitoring Council web development guidelines. - Serve as a resource to assist other workgroups to evaluate technologies in the areas of data management, web applications and geospatial information management. - Serve as a resource to workgroups for communicating, and where necessary, translating into clear, non-technical language recommendations regarding data management in support of individual workgroup's efforts.
+- Assist Monitoring Council workgroups identifying methodologies for assessing dataneeds and quality. - Assess and recommend best practices for development of structured data formats and data management strategies complying with appropriate national and state guidelines. - Identify data that cuts across multiple themes and opportunities to coordinate and share these data among workgroups. - Assess and recommend IT tools and standards facilitating development of portalsmeeting Monitoring Council web development guidelines. - Serve as a resource to assist other workgroups to evaluate technologies in the areas of data management, web applications and geospatial information management. - Serve as a resource to workgroups for communicating, and where necessary, translatinginto clear, non-technical language recommendations regarding data management in support ofindividual workgroup's efforts.